Light is the eyes of the audience, and each performance requires its own, unique way of seeing.

 Working with the image-based, location theatre group Dogtroep was another huge influence on my work.
 This period broadened my vision as to what it means to work with lights in a collaborative, creative process; creating light objects and images, and working with actors to create characters and storylines developed through their interaction with light.
 This interactivity, creating a physical as well as dramaturgical relationship between the performers and light, remains an important part of my work.

-I recently decided to further develop my artistic process through undertaking a MFA Scenography at the Frank Mohr Institute.
+To further develop my artistic process I undertook a MFA Scenography at the Frank Mohr Institute in 2011.
 This experience refreshed my vision as a designer, enabling me to fully explore the underlying principals of design and dramatugy, and develop my ability to work artistically and conceptually with light.
 I undertook research which focused on the non-visual effects of light, the way light shapes our perception, and the psychological and physiological effects light can have on the mind and body.
-This is having a profound effect on my work, adding new depth to my designs.
+This had a profound effect on my work, adding new depth to my designs.
 I continue to learn about, question and be inspired by light and find ways to delve further into my own fascinations with it.

 I try to create light that is necessary; engaging in a process where through the discovery and development of a piece, I discover the form of the lights.
 I search for clarity of function; what is it that the light needs to do in this performance?
 To illuminate the journey of a piece, as opposed to illustrate it; to give light a formative role in the performance, rather than just a decorative one.
 For me the process of making a light design is as important as, and greatly influences, the resulting design.
 I aim to use light to create an environment in which the development of the concept and direction of a piece occurs hand in hand with the development of the stage and lighting concept, each element inspiring the other and working together to produced an integrated whole.

 In my work I am seeking to broaden the vision of what light design can do to deepen the relationship between a performance and its audience.
 I believe that theatre light is made richer through harnessing all of the qualities of light, both seen and unseen, to use with dramaturgical intent.
-In addition to the visual qualities of light my designs also explore how it makes people feel, physically and emotionally.
+Light brings its scientific and symbolic use, as creator of life and symbol of transcendence.
+It brings its social functions, its ability to unite and connect us.
+It brings its ability to make us feel safe or threatened, to stimulate or give solace, to affect us physiologically, to harm or heal both the mind and the body.
+And it brings its visual beauty, its drama and chaos.
+My designs explore how light makes people feel, physically and emotionally.
 And how to use light to create a physical or emotional space to bring the audience closer to the world of a performance.

 It is a step beyond watching to experiencing that is the foundation of my work.
 Light is more than a purely visual medium and my designs explore its ability to resonate viscerally with an audience.
 To touch an audience with light.